beanumber/macleish/cran-comments.md

 Old maintainer(s):
   Ben Baumer <ben.baumer@gmail.com>

+Possibly mis-spelled words in DESCRIPTION:
+  Whately (15:16, 17:41)

-I hope this is not a problem.
+I hope the name change is not a problem.
 I'm trying to be more consistent.

+Whately is not mis-spelled.

 ## Reverse dependencies

 There are no reverse dependencies.